THE SITUATION ANALYSIS

 - How should the campaign book be organized?

 You should organize your reports around the key sections and subsections contained in this packet.
-For example, within the situation analysis section, have separate subsections dealing with the competition, the consumer, the brand, etc. You can write these sections as bullet points or prose, but there should be some narrative stitching it together.
+For example, within the situation analysis section, have separate subsections dealing with the competition, the consumer, the brand, etc. You can write these sections as bullet points or prose, but there should be some narrative stitching it together, while also being easy to follow.
 Regardless of the approach, be sure to include the rationale for all of your decisions.
 Assume that the person reading each section is unfamiliar with the supporting details.
 Make sure to include the evidence to support your decisions and the details behind your thinking.
 Large amounts of data should be summarized in charts and figures.
-Be sure to visit the JRR and look at some examples from past semesters.
+Be sure to review some of the posted examples from past semesters.
+Also, be sure to include the names of agency members in the campaign plan so that it’s clear who held primary responsibility for each section.

 - How long should the campaign book be?